While I brace myself for the upcoming check-up at the maternity hospital, I vividly recall the pre-K health check-up.

 Isn’t that great?
 In Malaysia, you need to PAY for baby massage sessions, which is ridiculous actually…

-From my chats with Chinese mothers, the hospitals are working hard to educate the older generation and folks in the rural areas to reduce the wrappings on newborn babies to prevent heat rash and overheating.
+From my chats with Chinese mothers, the hospitals are working hard to educate the older generation and folks in the rural areas to reduce the wrappings on newborn babies during summer to prevent heat rash and overheating.

 I can just imagine my own Chinese grandmother going…

 “Hmmph!
 And let the baby catch its death of a cold!”